A case study of spatiotemporal forecasting techniques for weather forecasting: Introduction

 \section{Introduction}

-Time series forecasting has played a vital role in a range of real-world applications, including financial investments, traffic forecasting, supply chain management, epidemiology, and health monitoring.
-Weather forecasting is one of the essential applications of time-series analysis, which has been the most appealing research area in statistical physics, data assimilation, data science, etc. We all know that the sky can be clear one moment and cloudy, rainy, or completely different the very next.
+Time series forecasting has played a vital role in various real-world applications, including financial investments, traffic forecasting, supply chain management, epidemiology, and health monitoring.
+Weather forecasting is one of the essential applications of time-series analysis, which has been the most appealing research area in statistical physics, data assimilation, and data science.
+We all know that the sky can be clear one moment and cloudy, rainy, or completely different the very next.
 The chaotic nature of the weather makes weather forecasting extremely challenging.
-Weather forecasting deals with temperature, vapour pressure, precipitation, humidity, irradiance, wind speeds, and other variables.
-Precise forecasting of these variables is crucial for maintaining safety and helps us mitigate the hazardous effects of upcoming natural disasters, including floods, storms, tornadoes, and many others.
-An accurate weather forecast is also crucial to many businesses and industries, such as agriculture and mining, as well as tourism and food processing, sports, naval systems, and airports.
-In the agriculture sector, for example, prior knowledge of these variables will assist farmers in taking the necessary actions to improve crop yield.
-We need prior knowledge of wind speed and rainfall to make the proper control parameter settings to maximize energy harvesting from wind and hydroelectric turbines.
-Solar irradiation, which varies depending on location, is critical for solar PV projects, as shown in \cite{irena}.
+An accurate weather forecast is also crucial to many businesses and industries, such as agriculture and mining, tourism and food processing, sports, naval systems, airports, and PV projects (see e.g., \cite{irena, singh2018big, arroyo2011different, jones1986application, bilbao2002air}).